 2. What aspects do you want to control?
 Completely control?
 Own it all?
 Customize any part?
 This question is designed to help you understand what platform you want to use to build your Blog upon.

 What is right for you?
 Blogger, Tumblr, Stumblepon?
 WordPress.com or WordPress.org?
 Or just continue publishing on Social Media?

 Know the differences between these platform choices.
 Some are limiting as to writing what you want, owning your content, or if you can provide different tools to style your blog in a way that benefits your goals.
 Not all platforms are equal!
 Be informed.

 5. Let’s talk finances.
 Earning: Do you have a budget in mind?
 Do you want to earn $$ selling?
 Teaching?

-Your choices at this point will cause you to spend some upfront money unless you are tech savy and design aware.
-Themes, design, and your time are all aspects of blogging that need to be considered.
+Your choices at this point will cause you to spend some upfront money unless you are tech savy, have your own server and design aware.
+Themes, design costs, hosting, and your time are all aspects of blogging that need to be considered.
 You can always change your style and focus but at this point you are starting to invest your time, your money, and your efforts in building your readership.